filodb/FiloDB/README.md

 /_/   /_/_/\____/_____/_____/
 ```

-FiloDB is a new open-source database based on Apache Cassandra and Spark SQL.
-FiloDB brings breakthrough performance levels for analytical queries by using a columnar storage layout with different space-saving techniques like dictionary compression.
-At the same time, row-level, column-level operations and built in versioning gives FiloDB far more flexibility than can be achieved using file-based technologies like Parquet alone.
+FiloDB is a new open-source high performance analytical database based on Apache Cassandra and Spark SQL.

+* **Distributed** - FiloDB is designed from the beginning to run on best-of-breed distributed, scale-out storage platforms such as Apache Cassandra.
+Queries run in parallel in Apache Spark for scale-out ad-hoc analysis.
-* FiloDB aim's to bring one to two orders of magnitude speedups over OLAP performance of Cassandra 2.x CQL tables + Spark.
+* **Columnar** - FiloDB brings breakthrough performance levels for analytical queries by using a columnar storage layout with different space-saving techniques like dictionary compression.
+The performance is comparable to Parquet, and one to two orders of magnitude faster than Spark on Cassandra 2.x for analytical queries.
 For the POC performance comparison, please see [cassandra-gdelt](http://github.com/velvia/cassandra-gdelt) repo.
-* Enable easy exactly-once ingestion from Kafka for streaming geospatial applications.
-* Incrementally computed columns and geospatial annotations
-* MPP-like automatic caching of projections from popular queries for fast results
+* **Versioned** - At the same time, row-level, column-level operations and built in versioning gives FiloDB far more flexibility than can be achieved using file-based technologies like Parquet alone.
+* Designed for **streaming** - Enable easy exactly-once ingestion from Kafka for streaming events, time series, and IoT applications - yet enable extremely fast ad-hoc analysis using the ease of use of SQL.
+Each row is keyed by a partition and sort key, and writes using the same key are idempotent.
+FiloDB does the hard work of keeping data stored in an efficient and sorted format.

+FiloDB is easy to use!
+You can use Spark SQL for both ingestion (including from Streaming!) and querying.
+You can connect Tableau or any other JDBC analysis tool to Spark SQL, and easily ingest data from JSON, CSV, any traditional database, Kafka, or any of the many sources supported by Spark.

-FiloDB is a great fit for bulk analytical workloads, or streaming / append-only event data.
+FiloDB is a great fit for bulk analytical workloads, or streaming /  event data.
 It is not optimized for heavily transactional, update-oriented workflows.

 [Overview presentation](http://velvia.github.io/presentations/2014-filodb/#/) -- see the docs folder for design docs.